Sometimes you just really need to know how to control and prevent gag reflex.

 It occurs when you put any foreign thing in your mouth and when the throat naturally contracts when the thing touches your soft palate.
 This is a natural contraction that is called the gag reflex or the pharyngeal reflex.
-It prevents you from choking.
+It prevents you from getting your airways blocked.

 This is a good thing until you realize that it also occurs during brushing your teeth or while sitting in the dentist’s chair.
-At Your Celebrity Smiles, we have many patients who are unable to control their gag reflex when a dental procedure is being conducted on them.
+At Celebrity Smiles & General Dentistrys, we have many patients who are unable to control their gag reflex when a dental procedure is being conducted on them.
 Worst of all, if you are unable to control it, it could result in you becoming anxious and breaking out in a cold sweat.

 So how do you reduce dental gag reflex?
 Let’s see what the dentists at Celebrity Smiles, Westmont, have to say.

 - Some patients are unable to control their gag reflex when brushing their teeth or getting a dental procedure done at a dentist.
 This is almost always instantaneous and involuntary and makes it impossible for dentists to complete even the most basic dental care procedures.

 As a result, many patients may become hesitant to visit a dentist for general dentistry until they face a significant problem with their teeth.
 It can also become quite an embarrassing problem for patients.